 - community involvement

 - research & teaching interests

-You are, however, encouraged to bring your own personality and wealth of enthusiasm to your bio.
-It's you, after all.
+You are encouraged to bring your own personality and enthusiasm to your bio.
+However, the following is a suggested standard structure:

 - accomplishments either at the college or outside (publications, commissions, exhibitions, work experience, awards and accolades, partnerships, collaborations)